 Good luck!

-Nope, you learn along the way.
+You’ll learn what you need to know along the way.
 Read the finetuning documentation and stay curious.
 I finetuned 10 models before I got the outputs I wanted.
 Just know that actually finetuning will be about 10-20% of the work.
 Most of it it data gathering, cleaning, sorting, creating, etc.

 But again, while it is possible to finetune a model to generate flashcards, this is a task that on-shelf models can complete with proper instruction and prompting.